Marketing Analytics Tools

 Apart from social media marketing, there are broader digital marketing analytics.
 This includes social media marketing, but also spreads to email marketing, paid banner advertising, and website marketing.
 Digital marketing analytics essentially encompasses all types of marketing that occur on the web.

 Because digital marketing analytics encompasses so much, analytics has to have a multi-channel approach.
-A master of marketing analytics will be able to see which customers are coming from email, which from paid ads, and which from website marketing.
+A master of marketing data analysis will be able to see which customers are coming from email, which from paid ads, and which from website marketing.
 Further, they should be able to pare down to see which channels have the best ROI, which channels have the best conversion rates, and how these channels are performing both in relation to each other and in relation to their own past performance.

 A few marketing analytics tips include: